 For Bight 2013, the Program participated in the microbiology component to help assess the extent of human fecal contamination from coastal drainages to the ocean.
 From October 2013 through June 2015, the Program collected water samples from the Ventura River, Santa Clara River, and Calleguas Creek during wet and dry weather, and the Ormond Lagoon Waterway (formerly known as Oxnard Industrial Drain) during dry weather.
 The samples were analyzed for the HF183 human-associated DNA fecal marker.
 The marker results will help gauge the presence of human fecal material in each sample and the percentage of samples positive for human fecal material will then be used to assess the extent of human fecal contamination at each site and across the region.
 The Bight 2013 reports will be available at: http://sccwrp.org/Documents/BightDocuments/Bight13Documents.aspx

 Bacteria Source Markers

-The Program has recently initiated a new study to identify the host species contributing bacteria to the municipal separate storm sewer systems (MS4s) and receiving waters.
-The study will look for genetic markers that can indicate the type of animal the bacteria came from, e.g. humans, birds, dogs, horses, or cattle.
-An initial report on the findings is anticipated to be available in December 2015.
+The Program initiated a study in 2014 to identify the host species contributing bacteria to the municipal separate storm sewer systems (MS4s) and receiving waters.
+The study looked for genetic markers that can indicate the type of animal the bacteria came from, e.g. humans, birds, dogs, horses, or cattle.
+An initial report on the findings was produced in 2015.